 Tea Tree Oil

-Tea tree (Melaleuca Alternifolia) is native and unique to Australia and the oil is produced by steam distilling the leaves.
-Aboriginal Australians have been using the powerful oil for generations, but the commercial tea tree oil consumption started in the 1920s.
+The tea tree (Melaleuca Alternifolia) is native and unique to Australia and the oil is produced by steam distilling the leaves.
+Aboriginal Australians have been using the powerful oil for generations, but commercial tea tree oil consumption started in the 1920s.

-I have been using tea tree oil since I was a teenager, to cure the breakouts, but I actually had no idea that this essential oil had other uses too.
-Let’s see below why tea tree oil is good for!
+I have been using tea tree oil since I was a teenager, to cure breakouts, but I actually had no idea that this essential oil had other uses too.
+Let’s see below why tea tree oil is good!

 - Efficient as an insect deterrent